Music and Medicine

 then you can say

 “Courage Is A Woman”

-Words and music by Sarah Partridge.
+Music and lyrics by Sarah Partridge

 On a cool September day in western Oregon,